MagnusOstertag/GQA_reproduction/ReadMe.md

 # GQA reproduction

-I have created two jupyter notebooks, one for reproducing the dataset balancing and one for the figures.
+I have created two jupyter notebooks, one for reproducing the dataset balancing (`balancing.ipynb`) and one for the figures (`figures.ipynb`).
 The main findings are described below and for most of figure reproduction results I also provide bash-scripts to check and plausibilize the results of the notebook.
 The referenced version is [version 3 on arxiv](https://arxiv.org/abs/1902.09506).

 ## usage

 Use `download.sh` to get the `GQA` dataset.
 Using version 1.1 for this repo, as afterwards only further splits were added (which do not include the meta-data necessary for this analysis).
-And `pip install -r requirements.txt` to install the necessary packages, e.g. in a virtual environment `python3 -m venv venv`.
+And `pip install -r requirements.txt` to install the necessary packages, e.g. in a conda environment `conda create --prefix ./conda python=3.12` (tested with `python 3.12`).

 ## figures